Lappus/Tensorflow-/README.md

-Week 3 contains the last homework: Implementing a MLP with Tensorflow
+Week 34 contains the last homework: Implementing a CNN